Pounds of limestone (calcitic or dolomitic) needed to raise the pH of 1000 sq ft to 6.5.

 Click here for more info about calcium and pH.

-Rock powders and soil amendments used with a program of crop rotation, composting and cover cropping will enhance fertility, improve soil tilth, promote disease resistance, support beneficial soil microorganisms, and even help restore balance to the garden and the world around it.
+Soil amendments used with a program of crop rotation, composting and cover cropping can enhance fertility, improve soil tilth, promote disease resistance, support beneficial soil microorganisms, and even help restore balance to the garden and the world around it.
 Application rates vary depending on soil type and results of soil tests.
-Used with organic fertilizers, rock powders and soil amendments will help address immediate fertility needs as well as long-term requirements of sustainable growth.
-Rock powders can be applied directly to soil but their nutrients will be more readily available to plants if incorporated into compost.

 Inoculants, soil amendments, fertilizers, livestock supplies and pesticides are labeled as: